Does fire influence root and microbes in forest systems?

 Deep Critical Zone Biogeochemistry

-An entire team of critical zone scientist are working to understand how essential nutrients such as carbon, nitrogen, and phosphorus cycle from the top of the trees through soil and down into bedrock.
+An entire team of critical zone scientists are working to understand how essential nutrients such as carbon, nitrogen, and phosphorus cycle from the top of the trees through soil and down into bedrock.
 How carbon cycles through the critical zone, specifically deep soil carbon is my main project.
 Soils stores two times the amount of carbon in the atmosphere and vegetation combined making it an important carbon storage pool.
 The ability to store lots of carbon for long periods of time caused soils to gain global attention in the climate change conversation.

 Links to Project Info and Papers: